Why choose a Pettibone Extendo?

 Another advantage of the Extendo is a sway cylinder that provides 24 degrees of combined frame leveling – 12 degrees right and left of center – which is 20-percent more chassis sway than is typical with other telehandlers on the market.
 Pettibone machines provide automatic fork leveling without slave cylinders, a feature that is particularly advantageous for cold weather performance, where some competitors’ leveling circuits are hampered by winter conditions.

 A standard quick attach system turns the Extendo into an all-in-one machine, capable of operating with forks, buckets, balers, truss booms and side-tilt carriages.
-For whatever load handling application you encounter, rely on Pettibone to deliver the productivity you demand.

 The design of the Extendo provides ample visibility advantages over other telehandlers.
 While many like to tout great visibility from the cab, that “visibility” often disappears quickly once the machine is actually put into a working condition.